davidokeyode/azure-prismacloud-workshop/walkthroughs/1-onboard-azure-sub.md

    * Create a storage account in each region where you have Azure resources
    * Enable flow logs for your network security groups (configure the logs to be stored in the storage accounts created earlier)

-1. Open a web browser tab and go to the [Azure Cloud Shell](https://shell.azure.com)
+1. Open a web browser tab and go to the [Azure Cloud Shell](https://shell.azure.com).
+Sign in with your Azure credentials.
+Ensure that you are in the **`Bash`** terminal.

 2. Obtain your Azure Tenant ID and your Subscription ID by running the following command:
     ```